 LactaMap – An online lactation care support system

-LactaMap is an online, evidence-based lactation care support system developed with The University of Western Australia to help healthcare providers resolve breastfeeding challenges and ensure consistent care for breastfeeding mothers and their infants.
-The free resource features over 100 clinical practice guidelines, 20 information sheets that can be printed or emailed to patients, and LactaPedia – a glossary of lactation for science and medicine.
-LactaPedia is a go-to source for standardised, research-based terminology for lactation, breastfeeding and breastmilk, developed by The University of Western Australia with sponsorship from FLRF.
+Evidence-based and developed with The University of Western Australia to help healthcare providers resolve breastfeeding challenges and ensure consistent care for breastfeeding mothers and their infants.
+Included is LactaPedia – A glossary of lactation for science and medicine and go-to source for standardised, research-based terminology on lactation, breastfeeding and breastmilk.

 LactaMedia – A Clinical Image Collection on LactaHub

-Becoming Breastfeeding Friendly: A Guide to Global Scale-Up
+Becoming Breastfeeding Friendly (BBF): A Guide to Global Scale-Up

 Breastfeeding and Breast Milk – from Biochemistry to Impact

-This evidence-based reference book presents a holistic, scientifically robust overview of key topics written by experts from a range of disciplines, including medicine, sociology, political science, culture and economics.
-Published in English and German by the Family Larsson-Rosenquist Foundation at Thieme, Breastfeeding and Breast Milk explores factors surrounding the influence of breastfeeding and breastmilk on children’s health and development, and includes the LactaPedia glossary of lactation for science and medicine.
-A valuable resource for decision-makers and health professionals alike, it is available from the publisher or as an open-access ebook on LactaHub.
+The evidence-based reference book presents a holistic, scientifically robust overview from 30 leading experts in medicine, sociology, political science, culture, economics and more.
+Free online or via PDF in English and German, Breastfeeding and Breast Milk explores the influence of breastfeeding and breastmilk on children’s health and development, and is a valuable resource for decision-makers and health professionals alike.

 INTERGROWTH-21st Preterm Postnatal Growth Standards and Feeding Protocol

-The INTERGROWTH-21st Preterm Postnatal Growth Standards and Feeding Protocol, coordinated by the University of Oxford, are globally validated growth standards, feeding protocols, clinical tools and practical training materials created to improve preterm infant health outcomes globally.
-The package has been produced by the International Fetal and Newborn Growth Consortium for the 21st Century – a global, multidisciplinary network of more than 300 researchers and clinicians from 27 institutions in 18 countries worldwide led and coordinated by José Villar and Stephen Kennedy of the University of Oxford; distribution and training is being supported by the Family Larsson-Rosenquist Foundation.
+Globally validated growth standards, feeding protocols, clinical tools and practical training materials – all created to improve preterm infant health outcomes.
+The package was produced by the International Fetal and Newborn Growth Consortium for the 21st Century, a global, multidisciplinary network of more than 300 researchers and clinicians worldwide, and coordinated by the University of Oxford.

 PROVIDE – A Training Compendium on Providing Mothers’ Own Milk in NICU Settings

-Produced by Rush University Medical Center, the PROVIDE Training Compendium is an open access, evidence-based resource designed to help healthcare professionals implement lifesaving mothers’ own milk feeding practices for infants in intensive care worldwide.
-It covers the essentials of MOM feeding and lactation care that are specific to NICUs.
-Included will be:
+Produced by Rush University Medical Center, the evidence-based educational resource is designed to help healthcare professionals implement lifesaving mothers’ own milk feeding practices for infants in intensive care worldwide.
+It covers MOM feeding and lactation care essentials with information sheets (in English and Spanish) and videos.

 A Resource Toolkit for Establishing and Integrating Human Milk Banks

-Compiled by a group of international experts, A Resource Toolkit for Establishing and Integrating Human Milk Banks is a compendium of standards and best practices that communities can follow to set up and operate safe, high-quality and sustainable human milk banks – a lifesaving alternative for babies that lack access to their own mothers’ milk.
-The compendium can be used to guide the implementation of human milk banks as integrated programmes within existing newborn and nutrition programming, and consequently, improve survival and long-term health for vulnerable infants.
+Compiled by a group of international experts, this compendium of standards and best practices can help communities set up and operate safe, high-quality and sustainable human milk banks – a lifesaving alternative for babies that lack access to their own mothers’ milk.
+The toolkit can guide implementation of human milk banks as integrated programmes within existing newborn and nutrition programming, to improve survival and long-term health for vulnerable infants.

 aha!
 Swiss Allergy Centre